-Starting the investment process
+Investing in Australia – Starting the investment process

 Australia is such an attractive location for foreign investment because of its flexible approach.
 Investment law is governed is by the Foreign Acquisitions and Takeovers Act 1975 and monitored closely.
 Applicants can submit their investment proposals online to the Foreign Investment Review Board Website (FIRB).
 With the application, investors must pay a fee at the time of submission.
 Once submitted, the process of approval should take no more than 30 days.

 With each application, the FIRB and the Treasurer review the investment individually for approval.
 This helps to ensure the protection and maintained-quality of the nation’s industries and the investors.
 The guidelines for investor approval differ depending on industry and competition in the respective sector.
 In an effort to avoid monopolies, or too much control coming from one investor, applications are not only reviewed individually, but against others.
 What comes into question is the character of the investor and economic and communal impacts of the investment.